twarmboe/s3_accessibility/README.md

 ### Planned features (some may not be possible based on gtuner limitations)

 - A more expansive gyro modifier button (Gyro on, Gyro toggle, Native reset camera, reset camera pitch only, invert gyro) similar to Fortnite's gyro options
-- Expanded sensitivity options like acceleration and vertical/horizontal ratio
+- Expanded sensitivity options like acceleration
 - An option for regular horizontal+vertical stick *while* gyro is enabled (normally vertical stick is disabled while gyro is enabled)
 - Expanded joystick sensitivity curves for stick players

 ### Known issues

-- adaptive gyro axis mode may give worse results when natural sensitivity strays too far from ~3
 - Flick Stick sweep is a bit crunchy with the Pro Controller (I think this is due to the slow polling rate)
 - Flicks may not be 100% accurate due to how the hardware works (even the exact same gyro/accelerometer inputs will produce slightly different results)